Panogen/sorazora_serif/README.md

 ### Description
 This is a typeface for the 9th version of Xymyric, a neography (constructed script) of my creation.
 It is designed to map directly onto English text without extra configuration.
 Xymyric as it stands is a one-two-one analogue of English—the only difference is presentation.
 There is currently no support for diacritic marks or other languages.

-The \/Xymyric 9/ folder contains URLs to both the [manual for Xymyric 9](https://docs.google.com/document/d/10HuhhSWbcs7u7IWC0UuAK0fY2e_X8Z23sTPiJAIG3fo/edit?usp=sharing) as well as a [list of all the characters explicitly used by Xymyric 9](https://docs.google.com/spreadsheets/d/1eKEUf7IebsV0TkkGkuiVGP4llBw49zSNrPF7s1YEwsQ/edit?usp=sharing).
+The /Xymyric 9/ folder contains URLs to both the [manual for Xymyric 9](https://docs.google.com/document/d/10HuhhSWbcs7u7IWC0UuAK0fY2e_X8Z23sTPiJAIG3fo/edit?usp=sharing) as well as a [list of all the characters explicitly used by Xymyric 9](https://docs.google.com/spreadsheets/d/1eKEUf7IebsV0TkkGkuiVGP4llBw49zSNrPF7s1YEwsQ/edit?usp=sharing).
 As the one and only font I will make for Xymyric 9, Sorazora Serif necessarily contains all of these characters.

 This typeface has only one weight.
-I've already started work on Xymyric 10, for which I plan to make fonts with more weights.
-I don't want to waste time making more weights for this font, so I've elected to only complete the regular weight.
+I've started work on the newer Xymyric 10, for which I plan to make fonts with more weights.

-Snapshots of the font from before the initial commit can be viewed in \/wip-examples.
+Snapshots of the font from before the initial Github commit can be viewed in /wip-examples.

 ### Tools
 The outlines for this font are all drawn using Inkscape.
 The fonts are compiled and generated using FontForge.